 ACC has a potential risk associated with the concentration of support received from governmental agencies.
-Any change in finding future funding could have an adverse impact on ACC.
-The Company also has focus of loans to community development financial institutions as discussed in Note 3.
+Any change in future funding could have an adverse impact on ACC.
+The Company also has little diversification in its loan portfolio as all loans are outstanding to CDFIs as discussed in Note 3.